Flow Rate and Pressure: Features, Relationship & Applications

 Understanding the pressure and flow rate relationship is crucial for designing and operating various fluid systems, such as pipelines, water supply systems, hydraulic systems, and pneumatic systems.
 By analyzing and optimizing this relationship, engineers can improve the efficiency, reliability, and safety of these systems.

-Flow Rate And Pressure Drop
+Flow Rate and Pressure Drop

 Flow rate and pressure drop are also related to each other in fluid dynamics.
 Pressure drop is the decrease in pressure from one point in a pipeline or fluid system to another, caused by friction or resistance to flow.
 The pressure drop increases as the flow rate increases, due to the increased frictional forces in the pipe or system.